nickth3man/pr_firm/README.md

 Coding notes:
 - Keep nodes small and single‑purpose; prefer clear `prep/exec/post` boundaries
+- Use type hints throughout for better code clarity and IDE support
+- Implement proper error handling with try/except blocks where appropriate
+- Extract shared functionality into base classes and helper functions
+- Use router patterns for dispatching to specialized implementations
 - Avoid catching exceptions in utilities used by nodes; rely on node retries
 - Log milestone progress through `utils/streaming.Stream`